freenas/freenas-docs/userguide/network.rst

    bottom of this screen, which deletes the entire interface.

 #ifdef truenas

-.. note:: The ability to delete interfaces is disabled if :ref:`Failover` has been configured and enabled.
+.. note:: The ability to edit or delete interfaces is disabled when :ref:`High Availability (HA) <Failover>` has been configured and enabled.

 #endif truenas

 Multiple interfaces **cannot** be members of the same subnet.
 See